mich2000/smartapp/documentatie/timesheet.md

 * Conversation with instructor to discuss project: 20min
 * Working on a mini library for JWT tokens later to be used in my project: 4h
+* Working on a mini library for JWT tokens and my models: 3h
+* Working on a working database connection between and models: 1h30